xingyzt/notes/astrophysics.md

   very gradual compared to the mean free path length: H « L
   * Temperature scale height: H(T) ≡ T/|dT/dr|
   * Mean free path: l = 1/nσ,
-    where n is atomic density and σ ≡ π(2a₀)² is collision cross section
+    where n is atomic number density and σ ≡ π(2a₀)² is collision cross section
 ### Opacity

 * Both scattering and pure absorption reduce the intensity of directed light: